Cubana de Aviación Flight 310

-Cubana de Aviación Flight 310 was a scheduled international flight from José Martí International Airport, Havana, Cuba, to Arturo Michelena International Airport, Valencia, Venezuela, which crashed near Bejuma, Venezuela, on 25 December 1999.
+Cubana de Aviación Flight 310 was a scheduled international flight from José Martí International Airport, Havana, Cuba, to Arturo Michelena International Airport, Valencia, Venezuela, which crashed near Bejuma, Venezuela, on 25 December (Christmas Day) 1999.
 All 10 passengers and 12 crew on board were killed.

 Aircraft

 The aircraft involved was a Yakovlev Yak-42D, registration CU-T1285.
 The aircraft was manufactured in 1991 as msn 4520424914068.

 Accident

 The flight had departed José Martí International Airport, Havana, Cuba, bound for Simón Bolívar International Airport in Caracas, Venezuela.
 Due to mudslides and flooding, the flight was diverted to Arturo Michelena International Airport in Valencia.
 The aircraft was held for 40 minutes.